Praveen-Raj-u-s/ML-Sentiment-Analysis/readme.md

 We used the Amazon Review data set for our experiments, which contains a total of 500K reviews.
 We preprocessed the data by converting all the text to lowercase and removing punctuation, stop words, and digits.
 We used an 80/20 split for training and testing, respectively.
 We evaluated the performance of our models using accuracy, precision, recall, and F1 score.
 Table 1 & Table 2 in the supplementary materials section provide a detailed summary of the varying hyperparameters used in our CNN and LSTM models, respectively, and their corresponding evaluation metrics.
 We considered distribution and dataset shifts by randomly splitting our dataset into training and testing sets to ensure that our models can generalize well to unseen data.
 Given the abundance of data available, the choice of models was not significantly constrained.
 However, the nature of the problem and the existing literature influenced the selection of models.
 Our experiments began with two models, Logistic Regression and Support Vector Machine (SVM).
 Generally, Logistic regression would be a good choice for small to medium-sized datasets and SVMs would be a good choice for datasets with high dimensionality and non-linear separability.
 For our case, both the algorithms have performed almost similarly with an accuracy of nearly 85%.
 For the bulk of this project we wanted to follow current literature and build from that, specifically comparing CNNs and LSTMs in sentiment analysis.
 From our project we saw that each architecture has its own strengths and weaknesses, where CNNs excel in local feature extraction, while LSTMs are better at processing sequential information.
 Despite this, our results indicated that CNNs had slightly higher accuracy scores than LSTMs while LSTMs had shorter training times overall.

-7) Compute/Other Resources Used
+7) Compute/Other Resources Used:

 Initially, we ran the CNN algorithm with Google CoLab with GPU runtime.
 The overall runtime for training began to take longer than expected after varying CNN parameters, which led us to use Amazon Web Services (AWS) for some and the Children’s Hospital of Philadelphia (CHOP) computing server to decrease the training runtime.
 This was particularly helpful as a decrease in runtime was observed, especially since LSTMs were more computationally intensive compared to CNNs.

-8) Conclusions
+8) Conclusions:

 To conclude, we successfully carried out Sentiment Analysis on the Amazon Fine Food Reviews dataset and implemented different model architectures that can classify the review sentiments as either positive, negative, or neutral.
 We tried multiple models including Logistic Regression, SVMs, and bigger neural network models like CNNs and also LSTMs.
 Table 1 & Table 2 in the supplementary materials section provide a detailed summary of the varying hyperparameters used in our CNN and LSTM models for sentiment analysis.
 We systematically compared different models with different combinations of hyperparameters such as learning rate, number of epochs, batch size, kernel size and activation function.
 The table shows the effect of varying these parameters on model accuracy, precision, recall, and F1 score.
 From our experiment we saw that the varying CNN models had higher accuracies while the LSTM models were suboptimal at best.
 We initially planned to incorporate BERT word embedding techniques [Shrestha, 2019], however, we faced difficulties in the implementation process.
 Throughout the duration of this project, the support from instructors and TAs in terms of sharing feedback and clearing our doubts was really helpful for us to implement our project.
 Ethical Considerations, and Broader Social and Environmental Impact:

 This project displayed the potential that the different machine learning models and network architectures can assist both consumers and businesses using Amazon reviews as a basis of their shopping experience.
 Accurately classifying reviews will have applications in filtering products by their true review ratings to help customers make more informed decisions and avoid products with misleading reviews.
 However, it is important to note that inaccurate classification could mislead customers and be unfair to sellers and reviewers, highlighting the importance of thorough testing and evaluation of these models.
 By providing more accurate sentiment analysis, the model could also help to address issues related to bias and discrimination in machine learning.
 Another aspect to keep in mind is the overall scalability of the model to process every review for every product already in Amazon currently, and additional products that are to come.
 As the number of reviews are continuously increasing, the ability to generate sentiment analysis for every product becomes a challenging dimensionality task.
 Additional computing power would be necessary or to implement parallel processing techniques.
 Overall, this project underscores the potential of machine learning in improving the online shopping experience and facilitating better decision-making for both consumers and businesses.